-You can use a text editor or ISA to change ONCONFIG parameters.
+You can use a text editor or IBM Informix Server Administrator (ISA) to change ONCONFIG parameters.
 This table shows the configuration parameters for logical logs.
-For more information, see the chapter on configuration parameters in the IBM Informix Administrator's Reference.
+For more information, see the topics about configuration parameters in the IBM Informix Administrator's Reference.